Salmon-bit/CX2-Reforged/README.md

 Hello everyone!
 This is a fork of [Critical Xlebushek 2](https://gamejolt.com/games/CX2/1032331) game.
-Original game was created by [Bre-4dik (xlebushek983)](https://gamejolt.com/@xlebushek983) in GameMaker Studio 2 _(Yes, yes, Undertale also was created on this game engiene)_
+Original game was created by [Bre-4dik (xlebushek983)](https://gamejolt.com/@xlebushek983) in GameMaker Studio 2 _(Yes, yes, Undertale also was created on this game engine)_

-Our goal is to remake this game on a new game engiene (Godot 4) and bring it to life again.
+Our goal is to remake this game on a new game engine (Godot 4) and bring it to life again.
 We want to fully re-create original game and add some new features.

 We hope you`ll love our game.